machaj45/iotprojectg2/README.md

-# EPIC ULTIMATE MOTION SENSORIC BOARD
+# Enviroment Warner
-This is repo for iotprojecet under supervision of university of antwerpen
+This is semestral work for IOT.
+That can save your live.
+In this repository you can found code for device it self and code for server side and alos code for android app that helps with seting up the device.

-# Start clone IT!
+# How to clone this repository!

 ```
 git clone git@github.com:machaj45/iotprojectg2.git